Shoyab1707/NewsBite/README.md

-# newsBite - Simplify Your News Consumption
+# NewsByte - Simplify Your News Consumption

-newsBite is a lightweight and user-friendly news website that allows you to stay informed about the latest news from various sources.
+NewsByte is a lightweight and user-friendly news website that allows you to stay informed about the latest news from various sources.
 It's built with HTML, CSS, and JavaScript and utilizes the NewsAPI (https://newsapi.org) to fetch real-time news data.

 ![newsBite Screenshot](ScreenShot/snapshot.jpg)